LeoNatan/LNPopupController/README.md

 navigationController.popupContentView.popupCloseButtonStyle = .round
 ```

-To disable the popup close button, set the `popupCloseButtonStyle` to `LNPopupCloseButtonStyleNone` / `.none`.
+To hide the popup close button, set the `popupCloseButtonStyle` to `LNPopupCloseButtonStyleNone` / `.none`.

 #### Popup Bar Appearance